diogo-jorge-santos/replicating_portfolio/README.md

 -/stable_tools/class_seperate-> class definition for european call using Black-Shoules formula;

--main_*.py -> scipts used to get the results presented in the PowerPoint presentations and the Thesis document.
+-main_*.py -> scipts used to get the results presented in the Thesis document.

 Setup: